Liverpool One: ODEON Cinema

 The Odeon Liverpool ONE cinema was opened on 1 October 2008 following its relocation from London Road.
 The new cinema is located within the Liverpool ONE shopping complex on South John Street and with over 3,000 seats and 14 screening rooms, it is the biggest cinema in Liverpool.

 Hotels

 Liverpool ONE is home to two large hotels.
 The Hilton Liverpool is located at Thomas Steers Way.
-It contains numerous conference rooms, the Exchange Restaurant and the Pima a Cocktail Bar.
 The 12-storey Novotel on Hanover Street was built between 2007 and 2009; it contains 209 rooms, a gym, swimming pool and the Elements Restaurant and Bar.
-Alongside the Hilton and Novotel hotels are the BridgeStreet serviced apartments.
+Alongside the Hilton and Novotel hotels are the Cove serviced apartments and School Lane Hotel.

 The six districts

 On 1 November 2005, Grosvenor unveiled Liverpool ONE as the new brand for the regeneration.
 Liverpool ONE consists of six distinct districts, mixing retail, leisure and accommodation.

 Hanover Street

 An informal district, re-using old buildings, some formerly derelict, for homeware shops and street markets.